 Why do technology projects not always live up to expectations?
-In many cases, it comes down to adoption by the people who have to use the systems once they implement.
+In many cases, it comes down to adoption by the people who have to use the systems once they implement them.

 One article by Rand Group states: “It’s estimated that up to 70% of technology projects fail to deliver their desired results.
 In part, that’s due to poor user adoption.
 Just because you build it, doesn’t mean they will use it.”